wxinix/FSharp.Interop.ComProvider/README.md

 The COM Type Provider provides a new way to do COM interop from F#.
 Support consuming both 32-bit and 64-bit COM components.
 This repository is forked from [this fsprojects repository](https://github.com/fsprojects/FSharp.Interop.ComProvider).
 You can also find the [original documentation](http://fsprojects.github.io/FSharp.ComProvider/) here.

 This repository is updated and maintenained by Wuping Xin (https://github.com/wxinix).
+It serves as my personal "dog-feeding" project to learn the beautiful F# language.

 ## Technical Overview